theSTremblay/GPT-Image-Scraper/README.md

 Broadly the scraper requires limited knowledge of HTML or CSS so if you code mostly backend REJOICE!

+* Here is an example scraping an image header from an nba box score.
+Go Bucks!

 ![Example](img/example1.gif)

 There are two areas that require manual input at the start: